 There are three basic types of historic bridges on Dartmoor: stone bridges, wooden bridges (called clams) and clapper bridges (made of large granite slabs).
 The word "clapper" is believed to have dervived from an old Anglo Saxon word cleac, mean a stepping stone.

-There are roughly two-hundred clapper bridges on the moor, of which Postbridge Clapper is one of the largest and best known.
+Of the roughly two-hundred clapper bridges on the moor, Postbridge Clapper is one of the largest and best known.
 "Postbridge Clapper, in one form or another, has stood here for centuries," writes Tim Sandles.
 "The term ‘clapper bridge’ is a term used on Dartmoor for a bridge which has one or more flat slabs of stones which rest on stone piers and thus spans a river or stream.
 The Dartmoor term for the slabs are ‘posts’ which is how [the hamlet of] Postbridge acquired its name.
 It is possible that the bridge dates back as early as the 1300s, as by this time many of the nearby moorland farms had been established.
 The earliest documented record of the bridge is from a newtake lease of 1655 where it states: 'scituate lyinge and beinge between postbridge and a nutake of on Richard Leeres.'"

 A little farther up the road is the hamlet of Two Bridges, where a medieval bridge sits just a stone's throw from the Prince Edward Bridge, built in 1931.
 It is commonly believed that the hamlet takes its name from these two bridges sitting so close together, but as Tim Sandles explains: "The first documented record of the place-name Two Bridges was in 1573 when it appeared in a court roll as Tobrygge.
 This has been taken to mean ‘at the bridge,’ as the word ‘to’ is a Devonshire term for 'at,' as in 'Where’s ee to?'"